auth0/docs/articles/users/guides/manage-user-metadata.md

 ## Lock library

 You can define, add, read, and update the `user_metadata` using Auth0's [Lock](/libraries/lock) library.

-For information on adding `user_metadata` on signup, please see [Additional Signup Fields](/libraries/lock/v10/customization#additionalsignupfields-array-)
+For information on adding `user_metadata` on signup, see [Additional Signup Fields](/libraries/lock/v10/customization#additionalsignupfields-array-).

 When using Lock, you can read the user's `user_metadata` properties the same way you would for any other user profile property.
 For example, the following code snippet retrieves the value associated with `user_metadata.hobby` and assigns it to an element on the page: